Quick summary

 A forest is a very specific type of land.
 Even though you own it, you cannot dispose of it as you please.
 In addition, owning it comes with a number of responsibilities.
 First of all, it is important to say that even the owner of a forest cannot cut down whatever he wants and whenever he wants.
 Timber harvesting is restricted by law, which states that the forest must not be thinned below the permissible limit.
 In addition, the so-called ‘random logging’ must be observed, which consists of prioritising the felling of damaged trees.
 Similarly, logging must not exceed a cutting size of more than 1 ha.
 The whole process is supervised by a professional forester.

 It is also not possible to turn the forest into a private plot of land that you do not allow anyone to enter.
 Forest land is encumbered by a certain easement, which allows access to all people who can collect mushrooms, berries or bark.
 The only exception to this is for forest protection, health or safety – for example, the classic forest nursery fence.
-The forest owner’s obligations are to look after the forest and maintain its good condition.
+The forest owner’s obligations are to look after the forest and maintain it in good condition.
 The owner is thus obliged to plant trees in the forest, get rid of diseased trees, etc.

 Because of these specificities of forest land, lease agreements also need to be adapted.
 Unlike farmland or restoration, forest is a fragile ecosystem that has been formed over hundreds of years.
 This should be matched by its protection by the leaseholders.
 Forestry companies whose main interest is profit most often negotiate forestry contracts.
 And profit naturally arises from harvesting as much timber as possible.
 On the other hand, it is in the interest of the logger and indeed all nature lovers and forest walkers to preserve the forest and keep it as healthy as possible.